Skip main navigation

 • Templates: Pod templates defined in YAML

-• Scheduling: Leverage Kubernetes scheduler for placement
+• Scheduling: Uses Kubernetes scheduler for placement

 • Auto-scaling: Dynamic scaling based on build queue